1 – Value for Money

 8 – Easy to Get Around

-As one would expect for a resort that generates 10% of all Turkish tourism revenue, it is essential that a cheap and reliable public transport system is in place.
+As one would expect for a resort that generates 10% of all Turkish tourism revenue, it is essential that an efficient public transport system is in place.

 Buses for all routes operate around every 10 minutes from early morning to late at night – expect to pay between 3- 4 TL one way on most routes (the most expensive 1 way ticket is 8 TL – Alanya Centre to Gazipaşa, a distance of around 45 km)!

-Taxi services are also readily available and certainly a lot cheaper than you would find at home – expect to pay a daily fare of around 5 TL per kilometre travelled (as at home, night rates will be higher).
+Taxi services are also readily available and certainly a lot cheaper than you would find at home – expect to pay a rate of around 5 TL per kilometre travelled (unlike at home, there is no rate increase for journeys taken in the evening).

 In addition to local bus services, Alanya has its own ‘Otogar’ (coach station) and from here you can get a coach to almost anywhere in Turkey – again, fares are very reasonable; as an example, a 1 way trip to Istanbul (a journey of around 12 hours) would currently cost around 150 TL.